ocaml-multicore/ocaml-effects-tutorial/README.md

 functions that can yield require special annotations (such as `function*`) in JavaScript, and only yield values to the immediate caller.

-As we've seen in the earlier example, wlgebraic effect handlers provide a mechanism to suspend **arbitrary** computation and capture it in the continuation.
+As we've seen in the earlier example, algebraic effect handlers provide a mechanism to suspend **arbitrary** computation and capture it in the continuation.
 Hence, we can derive the generator for an arbitrary iterator function.